twisted1919/minio-backup/README.md

 You can pass above options as command line flags, i.e:
 `minio-backup --endpoint="..." --access-key-id="..."`
-Alternatively, you can also create a config file named `minio-backup-config.json` in json format, either in your home directory or in same directory with the `minio-backup` binary:
+Alternatively, you can also create a config file in json format, either in your home directory or in same directory with the `minio-backup` binary:
 ``` json
 {